 CP-6 terminal profiles identify terminal types.
 Profiles contain a detailed description of terminal characteristics, such as character code set, timing information, a list of the terminal's features, and how to perform cursor positioning.
 Profiles may be defined by the installation, using SUPER.
-Definition files for most terminals normally used with CP-6 are included in the installation materials provided by Honeywell.
+Definition files for most terminals normally used with CP-6 are included in the installation materials provided by Bull.
+A listing of profile names is included in Appendix F.